zoylendt/zoylendt.github.io/content/Media/Books - previously read.md

 - **American Gods** by Neil Gaiman
 -

-### Previously read Warhammer 40K Books
+### Previously read Warhammer 40K Books (and Audiobooks)

-All consumed in german, unle
+All consumed in german, unless noted otherwise.

 - **Inkarnation, Wiederkehr & Divination** by John French
 - **Urdesh 2+3** by Matthew Farrer